ermaccer/I2Hook/README.md

 Press F1 (default) at any time to open the menu.

+## Character Modifier
+Allows you to play as anyone in any game mode.

 ## Gamespeed Control
 Allows you to enable slowmotion, fastmotion or anything you like.

 ## Camera Control
 Allows you to freely move camera.
+Includes few custom cameras such as 3RD or 1ST person camera.

 ## Other
 Game is now no longer locked to 30FPS.